Home / Blog / What is Hermes Agent? A plain-English explanation

 Where it comes from

-Hermes Agent is the culmination of that work: an agent framework that runs on top of the Hermes model family, built from the ground up to handle long-running tasks, real tool execution, and persistent memory.
-It was released under the MIT license in February 2026, meaning you can run it yourself, modify it, or build on top of it.
+Hermes Agent is the framework built on top of that work — designed for long-running tasks, real tool execution, and persistent memory.
+Released under the MIT license in February 2026, meaning you can run it yourself, modify it, or build on top of it.
+The MIT license creates two classes of users: those who run Hermes on their own hardware, and those who want the capabilities without the infrastructure overhead.
+That second group is what Hermes OS exists to serve.

 What Hermes Agent can do